yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 In particular, a [ring buffer](https://en.wikipedia.org/wiki/Circular_buffer) is a special type of buffer where the slot next to the final one is the first slot in the buffer (so the start and the end are connected).
 Once it's full, no new data is added until some information has been extracted from the buffer and processed.

-`SPSC` stands for "Single-Producer-Single-Consumer," and is a model that comes from the [Producer-Consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) proposed by computer scientists to deal with the problem of proper synchronization when various simultaneous processes write and read from the same buffer.
+`SPSC` stands for "Single-Producer/Single-Consumer," and is a model that comes from the [Producer-Consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) proposed by computer scientists to deal with the problem of proper synchronization when various simultaneous processes write and read from the same buffer.
 In this case, only one thread at a time can insert data into the buffer (the Single-Producer), and only one thread at a time can remove elements from the buffer (the Single-Consumer).

 It's possible to choose a minimal size for each "slot" of the buffer in order to exploit regularities of the information stored.
 The entities inside these slots are then considered a single "unit" of information, an *information granule*, from which the term "granularity" stems from.
 The ring buffer implementation in yuzu was meant to be as general as possible, which is why granularity was a parameter that the programmer could modify to fit their needs.
-Merry noticed there was a small bug when pushing data into the buffer with a granularity different from `1`, but since there is no use case for a granularity different from `1` in yuzu, Merry decided to remove the parameter altogether, in favour of simplifying the codebase.
+Merry noticed there was a small bug when pushing data into the buffer with a granularity different from `1`, but since there is no use case for a granularity different from `1` in yuzu, Merry decided to remove the parameter altogether, in favor of simplifying the codebase.

 [bunnei](https://github.com/bunnei) has been taking a look at the timing code and [fixed an integer overflow in the wall-clock](https://github.com/yuzu-emu/yuzu/pull/5964) - a tool used to measure the passage of time in the emulator.
 Previously, these calculations would use 128-bit math for high precision, which can be quite expensive on the processor, so a few optimizations were done to perform 64-bit math instead.